sajithJanadara/SSD_Assignment-IT15024114/README.md

 # SSD_Assignment-IT15024114

-# steps for run application
+# steps to run the application
  //common for both application//
 # setp 1 - make sure that you have installed node.js on your machine.
 # step 2 -install all the node modules, required for project.